software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## ⭐ Bonus: improving the project

-Here's some additional resources you can use to improve your project if you have time:
+Here are some additional resources you can use to improve your project and learn about new topics if you have time:

 - [Validating Form Input](https://spring.io/guides/gs/validating-form-input)
 - [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)